-Samsung confirms Gingerbread update for Galaxy S devices, Galaxy TabAlex Wagner - Senior News Editor
+Samsung confirms Gingerbread update for Galaxy S devices, Galaxy TabAlex Wagner - Editorial Director of News and Content

 It may have taken quite a while for Samsung to begin rolling out Android 2.2 for its Galaxy S devices here in the U.S., but thankfully it doesn't sound like the devices' Gingerbread updates will take nearly as long.
 Samsung announced this morning that both the Galaxy S and Galaxy Tab will be updated to Android 2.3, with products in the U.K. and Nordic countries getting the first crack at 2.3 in the middle of this month.
 There's no exact date given for when we can expect phones like the Epic and Fascinate to be moved to Gingerbread, but Samsung does say that 2.3 will "gradually" make its way to North America "according to the regional plan."